Internal

 Type of reassessment Detail of reassessment % contribution towards module mark Size of reassessment Submission date Additional information

-Written coursework assignment Individual assignment (capped at 50%) 100 4,000 words To be submitted within 6 weeks of notification of module failure, date dependent on cohort entry and to be advised by the Programme Administrator.
+Written coursework assignment Individual assignment (capped at 50% for classification purposes) 100 4,000 words To be submitted within 6 weeks of notification of module failure, date dependent on cohort entry and to be advised by the Programme Administrator.

 Additional costs